Oak Ridge, Tennessee: Since World War II

-In 1983, the Department of Energy declassified a report showing that significant amounts of mercury had been released from the Oak Ridge Reservation into the East Fork Poplar Creek between 1950 and 1977.
-A federal court ordered the DOE to bring the Oak Ridge Reservation into compliance with federal and state environmental regulations.
+In 1983, the DOE declassified a report showing that significant amounts of mercury had been released from the Oak Ridge Reservation into the East Fork Poplar Creek between 1950 and 1977.
+Circa 1989, a federal court ordered the DOE to bring the Oak Ridge Reservation into compliance with federal and state environmental regulations, such as RCRA.
+In addition, the Oak Ridge Reservation was put on the Environmental Protection Agency's National Priorities List as a Superfund site.

-The Department of Energy runs Oak Ridge National Laboratory (ORNL), a nuclear and high-tech research establishment.
-In June 2018 IBM and the ORNL unveiled Summit, the "world's fastest supercomputer", claimed to be more than twice as powerful as the previous world leader, with a peak performance of 200,000 trillion calculations per second.
+Oak Ridge National Laboratory is the largest multipurpose lab in the DOE's National Laboratory system.
+It is home to the Spallation Neutron Source, a $1.4 billion project completed in 2006, and "Titan", one of the world's most powerful scientific supercomputers, which has peak performance of more than one quadrillion operations per second.
+In 2018, IBM and ORNL unveiled Summit, the "world's fastest supercomputer", claimed to be more than twice as powerful as the previous world leader, with a peak performance of 200,000 trillion calculations per second.

-Tours of parts of the original facility are available to American citizens from March through November.
-The tour is so popular that there is a waiting list.